Why This Matters

 Cuban Revolution (1953–1959)

-• Nationalization of U.S. businesses and alliance with the Soviet Union triggered the U.S. embargo and transformed Cuba into a Cold War flashpoint (Bay of Pigs, Cuban Missile Crisis)
+- Nationalization of U.S. businesses and alliance with the Soviet Union triggered the U.S. embargo (still in effect today) and transformed Cuba into a Cold War flashpoint.
+The Bay of Pigs invasion (1961) and Cuban Missile Crisis (1962) brought the world to the brink of nuclear war.

-• Exported revolutionary ideology throughout Latin America, with Guevara's foco theory inspiring guerrilla movements and Cuba providing training and support to leftist groups across the region
+- Cuba exported revolutionary ideology throughout Latin America.
+Guevara's foco theory argued that a small group of committed guerrillas could spark a broader revolution without waiting for ideal conditions.
+Cuba provided training and support to leftist groups across the region for decades.

 Nicaraguan Revolution (1962–1990)

-• Literacy campaigns and healthcare expansion demonstrated revolutionary social programs, reducing illiteracy from 50% to 13% within months of taking power
+- Literacy campaigns and healthcare expansion demonstrated the revolution's social programs.
+The 1980 literacy crusade reduced illiteracy from roughly 50% to about 13% within five months, earning UNESCO recognition.

-• U.S.-funded Contra war devastated the economy and forced military diversion of resources, illustrating how Cold War intervention could undermine revolutionary governments regardless of their domestic popularity
+- The U.S.-funded Contra war devastated the economy and forced the Sandinistas to divert resources to military defense.
+This conflict illustrates how Cold War intervention could undermine revolutionary governments regardless of their domestic popularity.
+The Iran-Contra scandal (1986) revealed that the Reagan administration had illegally funded the Contras through secret arms sales to Iran.

-Compare: Cuban Revolution vs. Nicaraguan Revolution—both overthrew U.S.-backed dictators and implemented socialist reforms, but Nicaragua maintained electoral democracy and a mixed economy while Cuba established one-party rule.
-The Sandinistas lost power through elections in 1990; Castro never faced a competitive vote.
+Compare: Cuban Revolution vs. Nicaraguan Revolution.
+Both overthrew U.S.-backed dictators and implemented socialist reforms, but Nicaragua maintained electoral democracy and a mixed economy while Cuba established one-party rule.
+The Sandinistas lost power through elections in 1990 and accepted the result; Castro never faced a competitive vote.
+This distinction matters for understanding the range of outcomes revolutionary movements can produce.

 Contemporary Bolivarian Movements